 Pignatelli emphasized that hardened criminals would lose parole rights only after serving a series of three-year state prison sentences for three crimes -- a total of nine years in prison.

 "We're loading up our prisons with these chronic felony offenders, so it's time to send a strong message on this," said Pignatelli.
-"No bill is totally perfect, but this offers compassion for victims and their families."

 Although it passed in the House with an overwhelming majority of 139-14 late Wednesday, it did not win the unanimous support of the Berkshire delegation.